StepTool: Enhancing Multi-Step Tool Usage in LLMs via Step-Grained Reinforcement Learning: Method

 \paragraph{\textbf{Contribution.}} The Contribution metric evaluates the extent to which the tool’s action facilitates the overall task solution.
 Actions that contribute minimally, such as redundant steps or irrelevant outputs, receive lower rewards.
 The $Contribution$ score is based on the relationship between the current action and the final task-solving action, formally defined as $\hat{r}^{\mathrm{Con}}_t = \mathrm{Contribution}(a_t, a_T)$.

-\paragraph{\textbf{IsSolved.}} For the final step, the reward is directly associated with whether the task has been successfully completed.
+\paragraph{\textbf{IsSolved.}} For the final step that gives the final answer, the reward is directly associated with whether the task has been successfully completed.
 The IsSolved metric evaluates the final answer based on the initial user query, represented as $\hat{r}^{\mathrm{IS}}_t = \mathrm{IsSolved}(q, a_T)$.
 This reward only depends on the final step and the correctness of the response in addressing the user’s query.

 Formally, the reward for each action at step $t$ is defined as: